-The main difference between this definition and the original subtyping rules in [27] are the last two rules.
-As mentioned in Section 2, they are stated so that they prevent consecutive applications of the ! operator.
+The main difference between this definition and the original subtyping rules in [36] are the last two rules.
+As mentioned in Sect.
+2, they are stated so that they prevent consecutive applications of the ! operator.
 The first of these rules (BangSub1) is concerned with the weakening of subtype A by adding the bang operator.
 The second rule concerns weakening both sides of the subtyping relation.
 The use of the predicate validT throughout the definition ensures that non-Quipper types are ruled out.
 This presentation of the subtyping rules for the bang operator make the formal proof of the transitivity of the subtyping relation much easier; in particular it avoids a lot of unneeded induction cases.
 An important theorem, which states that the subtyping relation implies the validity of its arguments, is stated below.

+'''

 Theorem SubAreVal: forall A B, Subtyping A B -> validT A /\ validT B.

+'''

-Given the above definition of Proto-Quipper subtyping, we successfully verified all the required specifications reported in [27], which ensures that the implemented definition follows the intended behavior.
+Given the above definition of Proto-Quipper subtyping, we successfully verified all the required subtyping lemmas reported in [36] (page 118, Remark 8.2.13), which ensures that the implemented definition follows the intended behavior.
 In the following, we list examples of the formally proven properties:

 '''

-Theorem Subtyping_Prop1: forall B,
+Theorem Subtyping_qubit_inv: forall B,

 Subtyping qubit B -> B = qubit.

 '''